guimorg/guimorg.github.io/_pages/about.md

 Python is my language of choice, but I also love working with Golang.
 Docker and Kubernetes are two of the tools I'm most comfortable on using to build my applications.

 VIM is my editor of choice and I always try on improving my skills using it.
-Shell Scripting is a must for everyone and I also love automating a few boring stuff for my terminal using it.
+Shell Scripting is a must for everyone so I also automate a few boring stuff for my terminal using it.